swimmingly/swimmingly.github.io/_pages/psychology.md

 What trauma?
 I mean the routine brutality of our lifeway.
 It touches virtually everyone from before birth.
 I mean not just the bad things we condemn (like child abuse), but bad things we praise.
 I mean our many offenses to nature.
 It already worked out every detail of a happy existence from the beginning of time.
 In our pathological lifeway, we transgress them continually.

-I'm going to list common examples of the plague of polite violence I refer to.
+I'm going to list common examples of the plague of violence I refer to.
 One of my editors, a wise and loving man, warned me I would lose readers by doing so.
 But I see no way around it.
 The affronts and crimes must be named.

 - unintentional conception and ambivalent pregnancy
 - birth intruders (doctor, midwife, priest)